hygull/propreps/src/markdowns/docker/commands.md

-### What are main docker commands that a beginner show first learn (With brief explanations and examples)?
+### What are main docker commands that a beginner should first learn (With brief explanations and examples)?

 ```bash
 As a beginner learning Docker, it's essential to start with the fundamental